 In this video, I use the analogy of slate, sand, and water.
 These elements reference your nervous system and a crowbar is used to depict your emotions.
 By meditating, you are training yourself to feel your sensitivity on a deeper level.
 This will help you release the stress of those feelings more quickly — almost like it never even happened.
 You’re more sensitive, but also far more equipped to deal with that sensitivity.

-If you want to learn more how meditation affects your response to emotions and its many other benefits, you can check me out at zivaONLINE or join me in person for a free intro to meditation talk in NYC or LA.
+If you want to learn more how meditation affects your response to emotions and its many other benefits, you can out at zivaONLINE.